Mark-Jan Fledderus

 Mark-Jan Fledderus (/nl/; born 14 December 1982) is a Dutch former professional footballer and current football executive, who worked as technical director of FC Groningen.
 Under his supervision, FC Groningen was relegated to the Keukenkampioen Divisie in 2023.
 During his playing career, he mainly appeared as a midfielder.

 Playing career

 A free-kick specialist, the left-sided midfielder made his professional debut for SC Heerenveen and played for Stormvogels Telstar and FC Groningen before joining Roda JC Kerkrade on a free in 2011.
 He returned to his former team Heracles in 2014.
+After retiring, he was lured back by former Groningen chairman Hans Nijland to come and play for amateur side HSC Sappemeer, but Fledderus was withdrawn from the squad after an on-field incident in his first match for the club.

 Post-playing career

 Fledderus retired from playing football in summer 2017 and joined Heracles' board of directors as an assistant to general manager Nico Jan Hoogma.

 In 2019 Fledderus joined FC Groningen as technical director.
 After being fired in 2023 due to poor results in the Eredivisie he became technical manager at the Eredivisie CV in July 2023.
 In March 2024 the Eredivisie CV decided not to continue with Mark-Jan Fledderus.

+He was named strategical director at Italian side Como 1907 in 2025.